 Why is an open graph image important?
 If your OG image is good, it will provide visual context to the content found on your webpage.
 And the most captivating images work to attract Facebook users to click.

-This isn’t very attractive.
+This isn’t very attractive for your social media target audience.
 As you can see, the shared link above is bland, almost like a computer posted it rather than a person.
 And with limited windows to capture an audience’s attention, your links will get lost in the sea of content without an OG image.
 So, to maximize engagement and exposure, you need to incorporate at least one open graph image on any page you publish.

 Check the screenshot below for an example of using an open graph image properly: